 Transform (CSV to JSON) block

-The convert_csv_to_json block transforms CSV files into JSON format with optional sorting and grouping.
+The convert_csv_to_json block transforms CSV files into JSON format.
 It acts as a transformation block in a Connect+ dataflow, sitting between the source and destination blocks to convert ingested CSV data into structured JSON.
-The block supports header-based sorting, alphabetical ordering, record grouping by a specified field, and configurable grouping limits to manage payload size for downstream processing.

 When to use this block